marmelab/react-admin/docs/Permissions.md

 };
 ```

-**Tip**: If you need to control access for several resources, use the `useCanAccessResources` hook, which performs several checks at once.
+**Tip**: If you need to control access for several resources, use the `useCanAccessResources` hook, which performs several checks simultaneously.

 ```jsx
 import { useCanAccessResources, SimpleList } from 'react-admin';